-

 Aim for a good sleep routine

-Try to create a good sleep schedule that allows you plenty of rest before your shifts.
-Being well-rested will help you feel recharged, reduce any anxiety and boost your productivity.
+Try to create a good sleep schedule that allows you plenty of rest before shifts.
+Being well-rested will help you feel recharged, reduce anxiety and boost productivity.

 Keep a positive mindset